 Empathetic Punks: Q and A with Artist Sam Van Aken

-Sam Van Aken is an award-winning contemporary artist who will be traveling from his home in Syracuse, NY for Vonnegutfest.
-You can see Sam speak about his artworks and inspiration that comes from Vonnegut’s work at on November 7 at 4 p.m. in the Central Library (40 E St Clair Street).
+Sam Van Aken is an award-winning contemporary artist who will be traveling from his home in Syracuse, NY for Banned Books Week .
+You can see Sam speak about his artworks and inspiration that comes from Vonnegut’s work at on Friday, September 30, 2016 at 6 p.m. at Shortridge High School as part of the Secretary of the Future panel event with Marketplace Morning Report’s David Brancaccio.

 On a recent phone call with Sam, we discussed how music, particularly the east-coast punk scene, were influential in his work and how he found a like-minded empathy figure in Kurt Vonnegut.